 For over 70 years, the League of Milwaukee Artists (LMA) has championed artistic creativity and actively contributed to our Community.
 The League represents 108+ local artists creating two and three dimensional artworks in all types of media, a group dedicated to the promotion of visual creation, personal artistic growth, and the expansion of the Arts in our state, region and community.

-As we prepared for our 70th anniversary, by a unanimous vote we changed our constitution to permit student artists to join the league.
+During our 70th anniversary year, by a unanimous vote we changed our constitution to permit student artists to join the league.